Thecla: Tomb of Saint Thecla, Maaloula

-In Maaloula, Syria, a Greek Orthodox nunnery, the Convent of Saint Thecla, was built near her cave tomb, reached by steps in the mountainside, a pilgrimage site with a holy well.
+In Maaloula, Syria, a Greek Orthodox convent, the Convent of Saint Thecla, was built near her cave tomb, reached by steps in the mountainside, a pilgrimage site with a holy well.
 The Church tradition is that the mountain opened miraculously to protect Thecla from her persecutors.

-On Monday, December 2, 2013, during the Syrian civil war, twelve nuns there were seized by Al-Qaeda radicals of Al-Nusra Front during the bombardment of her shrine.
-Three months later the nuns were exchanged for relatives of terrorists.
-In April 2014, the town was liberated by Syrian governmental troops.
+On Monday, December 2, 2013, during the Syrian civil war, twelve nuns there were seized by Al-Qaeda radicals of Al-Nusra Front during the bombardment of her shrine; three months later the nuns were exchanged for relatives of terrorists and in April 2014, the town was liberated by Syrian governmental troops.
 On May 30, 2018, the rector of the Church, Ilias Ades, announced that the monastery would be entirely restored in a month by the Greek Orthodox Church of Antioch with help from the Russian Orthodox Church.
 The Monastery is a popular destination for Eastern Orthodox Christians from around the world, including Russia.